sanifalimomin/C-Syntax-Checker/README.md

 # C-Syntax-Checker
-This Program will help people identify common c syntax mistake mentioned below that they had done in their program and some checks.\
+This Program will help people identify common C syntax mistake mentioned below that they had done in their program and some checks.\
  •Bracket Checks\
  •Builtin Function Call\
  •Prototype Check\